dsba-z/week16cpp2022-qt/README.md

 As your class is a custom one, it doesn't exist in Designer, so you can only add it to the program through code, manually.

-A `QPainter` object can be used to draw graphical primitives (lines, rectrangles, circles) in Widgets.
+A `QPainter` object can be used to draw graphical primitives (lines, rectangles, circles) in Widgets.
 There is an example in `renderarea.cpp` that draws two levels of the Cantor fractal.

-User interaction will be considered on later workshops.

 ### Tasks